gvazdas/svencoop/README.md

 Based on a heavily modified version by incognico https://github.com/incognico/svencoop-plugins/blob/master/twlz/ChatSounds.as

+## Syntax and custom features

+trigger pitch s delay

+pitch: a number between 50 and 250; controls audio pitch.

+s: add this to hide the text message in chat but still play the sound.

+delay: in seconds, how long to wait before emitting the sound.

+Some triggers do more than just play sound files; some will randomize sounds from a preset list, others will change player glow, a few will make nearbly players emit sounds, a couple will mess with the game engine, heal players, etc. Here is a full list of these custom triggers:

+random nishiki duke thinking zombiegoasts funky trap desperate careless dental meow sciteam scream dracula petition zombie bimbos soy payne speed caramel wtfboom standing bug imded gman hammy stalker nomatter lamour weartie mymovie doot basedcringe

 ## Commands
 .cs

 .listsounds

 .csvolume

 ## Adding your own sound files